airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 ## Uninstalling

-If you would like to remove Airbyte from you system, you can run:
+If you want to remove Airbyte from your system, consider which of the following two options you would like to use.

+1: Run the following command to stop all running containers that `abctl` has created **while preserving any data you've created**:

 ```shell
 abctl local uninstall
 ```

-This will stop all running containers that `abctl` create, but will not remove any data that you have created.
-If you want to clear the persistent data as well, run:
+2: If you want to clear the persistent data in addition to stopping containers, run:

 ```shell
 abctl local uninstall --persisted
 ```

-To clear out any additional information that `abctl` may have create, you can run:
+As a last step, to clear out any additional information that `abctl` may have created, you can run:

 ```shell
 rm -rf ~/.airbyte/abctl